 The Test Project must be designed to require between 15 and 22 hours of work over the full period of four days (C1 to C4).
+Exceptions may be approved by the Director of Skills Competitions.

 The Test Project must enable Competitors to perform and compete according to the authentic requirements of the related work role or occupation, as set out in the Technical Description, including the WorldSkills Occupational Standard.
 The design of the Marking Scheme and Test Project must ensure that the performance of Competitors will be differentiated across their job-related and transversal (generic, multidisciplinary) skills.
 Space, infrastructure, and resource requirements must be minimized.